ExtensionFM/rocket/modules/r_twitter/README.rst

-rocket_twitter
+r_twitter
 ==============

-rocket_twitter is a Python library for interfacing with the `Twitter API
+r_twitter is a Python library for interfacing with the `Twitter API
 <http://apiwiki.twitter.com/w/page/22554679/Twitter-API-Documentation>`_

-rocket_twitter is licensed under the `Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_
+r_twitter is licensed under the `Apache Licence, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_

 Using
 -----

-rocket_twitter is not a complete twitter implementation at this time.
+r_twitter is not a complete twitter implementation at this time.

 Searching twitter is implemented and I use it frequently.
 That looks
 like: